niloofar-varasteh/Flower_FedCT/README.md

-# Federated Deep Co-Training (FedDCT)
+# Federated Deep Co-Training (FedCT)

-A **Flower-based implementation** of Federated Deep Co-Training (FedDCT), a semi-supervised federated learning approach where clients collaboratively train models by **sharing predictions only** (not model weights) on a public unlabeled dataset.
+A **Flower-based implementation** of Federated Deep Co-Training (FedCT), a semi-supervised federated learning approach where clients collaboratively train models by **sharing predictions only** (not model weights) on a public unlabeled dataset.

 ---